andreasbalevik/hugo-fjordapartments.com/content/info/_index.en.md

 # CONTENT
 title: Practical information
-description: We use Airbnb for booking.
+description: Everything you need to know about booking, check-in, facilities and contact.
 faq:
 - title: Location
-  content: Our apartments are located in the hearth of Balestrand.
-Short distances to everything you should need.
-Grocery stores, resturants, tourist information and walking distance to boat (Bergen, Flom), bus and parking
+  content: Our apartments are located in the heart of Balestrand.
+Short distances to everything you need — grocery stores, restaurants, tourist information, and walking distance to the boat (Bergen, Flåm), bus and parking.
-- title: How do i book an apartment?
+- title: How do I book an apartment?
   content: We use Airbnb for booking.
-Under the menu Apartments you will find a list of available apartments.
-All apartments have a direct link to aribnb for booking.
+Under the Apartments menu you'll find all available apartments, each with a direct link to its Airbnb listing.
 - title: About our apartments
   content: "
 				<li>All the apartments have a balcony.
 With view of the fjord</li>